 This treatment is used as an additional lens implant for patients with:

 A piggyback IOL placed in front of the existing intraocular lens implant, in the posterior sulcus, which is located behind the iris (coloured part of the eye).

 No pain is felt as anaesthetic drops are used to numb the eye.
 However some discomfort or pressure can be felt during the procedure.

 Generally you will need 3-5 days off work (for most office jobs).
 Two for the treatment and one or two days afterwards to rest.
 Patients are able to perform most day to day tasks one day after surgery without any difficulty.
 Your working environment will also be taken into consideration and our surgeon will advise on what precautions should be taken at your consultation.

 The lens implant is inside the eye where there are no nerves or sensation, so it cannot be felt.
 It will not feel like a contact lens and you will be completely unaware that it is there, apart from experiencing greatly improved vision.

 Monofocal implants focus light to only one point, meaning they correct distance vision only and glasses will be needed for near vision.
 This type of lens is usually used for people with corneal abnormalities as it gives them the best possible quality of vision.

 A Trifocal implant has more than one point of focus, enabling clear distance, intermediate and near vision.
-It has revolutionised the results of treatment and allows for patients to be glasses free, even if they’ve had a cataract operation on the NHS.
+It has revolutionised the results of treatment and allows for patients to be glasses free.

 We offer the gold standard in laser treatment, using only the safest and most advanced technology to provide outstanding results.
 AVC has the fastest treating excimer laser available on the market, treatment typically taking only 3 to 5 seconds.
 We are first and only clinic in Europe to have a transparent theatre, which is used for purposes of training and allows families to watch surgery.